 NIPT (non-invasive prenatal test)

-Down syndrome due to trisomy 21 (an extra chromosome 21) and the most common other chromosomal abnormalities.
-Edward syndrome (an extra chromosome 18) and Pateau syndrome (an extra chromosome 13) can also be determined by analysing DNA originating from the baby and circulating in the mom’s blood.
-This entails a blood specimen from the mom.
-There are different variations of this test.
+The non-invasive prenatal testing (NIPT) is an excellent screening test for Down syndrome due to trisomy 21 (an extra chromosome 21).
+Other common abnormalities caused by an extra chromosome such as Edward syndrome (an extra chromosome 18) and Pateau syndrome (an extra chromosome 13) can also be detected by NIPT which analyses DNA originating from the baby and circulating in the mom’s blood.
+NIPT entails obtaining a blood specimen from the mom.
+There are different variations of this test, some of which can also screen for specific condition such as DiGeorge syndrome.
+If you are Rh negative, NIPT can also determine whether the baby is Rh negative or positive.

-The main disadvantage is the cost, which is not reimbursed by all medical aids.
+The main disadvantage is the cost, which is not reimbursed routinely by all medical aids, and only by some medical aids under specific conditions.
 Though very accurate, it cannot completely replace an amniocentesis or chorionic villus sample.
-The DNA tests can be done from 10 weeks.
-Our recommendation is to perform an ultrasound examination at 12 weeks to help determine whether the DNA test is the most appropriate for you.
+NIPT can be done from 10 weeks.
+The most cost-effective screening is to a combination test; i.e. a blood test at 8 – 12 weeks, followed by an ultrasound examination at 12 weeks.
+With this, the risk of your baby having a chromosomal abnormality is calculated to help determine whether NIPT is the most appropriate screening test for you.

 If you would like to know more, please read this infocontact us, or browse the site of a provider such as Natera or Next Genetics.
-The latter also has an instructive video about the DNA test.
-There is also a useful app, called NIPT Insights, available on Google Play or in the App Store.
+The latter also has an instructive cl***************@cl****.za&datesent=2018-04-17&clientno=000000″>video about NIPT.